Skip to main content

-Glaucoma is a silent disease, if left untreated, it causes progressive loss of peripheral vision until the central vision is also compromised.
-The vision loss is caused by irreversible damage of the optic nerve which transmits visual information from the eye to the occipital cortex in the brain.
-The treatment is mostly aimed to lower the intraocular pressure, which is monitored at the eye care provider’s office with a tonometer (pressure sensor) designed for that purpose.
-This measurement also requires the use of numbing drops placed into the eyes before the measurement is performed.
+Glaucoma is a silent disease.
+If left untreated, it causes progressive peripheral vision loss until central vision is also compromised.
+The disease damages the optic nerve, which transmits visual information from the eye to the brain.
+Treatment focuses on lowering intraocular pressure.
+Eye care providers monitor this pressure using a tonometer (pressure sensor).
+The measurement requires numbing drops, which the provider places in the eyes before taking the reading.

-Now, like diabetes home monitoring devices, patients can self-check the intraocular pressure at home safely and accurately with the iCare Home tonometer.
+Now, like diabetes home monitoring devices, patients can safely and accurately check their intraocular pressure at home with home monitoring devices for glaucoma, such as the iCare Home tonometer.

 How does it work?

-The iCare Home measurement data is then uploaded on a cloud platform which the doctor and the patient can access at any time.
+The iCare Home measurement data uploads to a cloud platform.
+Both the doctor and patient can access it at any time.

 Does insurance cover the cost?